Vyral/angie-cody-recruiting/_posts/2020-06-29-why-hosting-an-open-house-is-a-great-start-to-your-career.md

 <p style="text-align: center;"><em>Hosting an open house is a great way to get your start in the real estate business if you’re on a limited budget.</em></p>

 One of the best ways to get started in real estate if you have little or no money is to host an open house.
-To make your open house a success, here are a few tips to follow.&nbsp;
+To make your open house a success, there are a few tips to follow.&nbsp;

 First, **pick a house that excites you.** “Exciting” can mean a part of town you’re passionate about, or a house in a hot price point that you know will generate traffic.&nbsp;